 Even roommates, family members, and yourself can scare a parrot into a night fright.

 - Talking and laughing loudly

-If you keep your parrot in the main living area, it’s best to move it to a quieter area at night to sleep.
-The distraction could lead to it having nightmares, or waking up in a panic.
+If you keep your parrot in the main living area, move it to a quieter area at night to sleep.

-The headlights and noise from passing cars is something that could scare your parrot at night.
-Additionally, don’t vacuum or use any loud machines near your parrot when it’s resting.
+The flashing headlights and sudden noises from passing cars could scare your parrot at night.
+Additionally, using the vacuum cleaner near your parrot or a bad storm could be unsettling.

 What To Do If Your Parrot Has Night Fright

 Strategies that can help your parrot enjoy better rest include the following:

 Parrot cages shouldn’t be in a room that’s bustling with activity well past sunset.

 For example, your living room or kitchen may be an inappropriate sleeping area for a parrot as the noise and movement could scare them into thinking there’s a predator nearby.